tymyrddin/blue/source/docs/dev/devsecops/on-prem/README.md

    - Monitor with Falco/Prometheus.
    - Automate patching (e.g., RHEL Satellite/WSUS).

 Cloud-native tools work on-prem too.
-The goal isn’t to replicate AWS—it’s to build a **secure, auditable, and maintainable** system without surrendering control to Silicon Valley.
+The goal isnot to replicate AWS.
+It is to build a **secure, auditable, and maintainable** system without surrendering control to Silicon Valley.